samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 As hospital ID is encoded as one-hot, and there are 132 hospitals, it is possible that the effect of hospitals ID becomes 'regularised out', especially as for each one-hot encoded column about 99% of the feature values will be zero. *Learning rate* in XGBoost acts as a regularising method.
 The lower the learning rate the less weight new trees have, and so the model becomes more regularised (less likely to overfit).

 As we are concerned with differences between hospitals, we did not want to over-regularise the model.
 To optimise *learning rate* we looked at the between-hospital variation of predicted thrombolysis use in a 10k cohort of patients (with the model predicting the use of thrombolysis in each hospital with the same 10k cohort).
-The mode was trained on the remaining 78,928 patients, with varying learning rates.
+The model was trained on the remaining 78,928 patients, with varying learning rates.

 Reducing the learning rate below 0.5 led to reduced between-hospital variation in the predicted use of thrombolysis, suggesting that the effect of hospital ID was being reduced by over-regularisation.